How to find us

 Consists of 12 examination rooms in the clinic area.

-When the Doctor is ready a Health Care Assistant will come to the waiting area and call your name and guide you to the room where the Doctor will be waiting.
+When the Clinician is ready a Health Care Assistant will come to the waiting area and call your name and guide you to the room where the Clinician will be waiting.

 Due to current situation with Covid-19 some appointments are face to face and others are telephone appointments, you should be made are when the appointment is booked.